Ph.D. in

 This research-oriented program prepares candidates to meet the growing demand for research and development experts in the corporate, government or academic arenas.

-The Ph.D. degree is intended to recognize an individual’s expertise in a field of study and his or her ability to conduct original research that adds meaningful knowledge to the field.
-Therefore, the requirements for the Ph.D. in Mechanical Engineering at ERAU’s Daytona Beach Campus are focused heavily toward enabling and requiring the student to establish, complete, and defend a program of original research.
+The requirements for the Ph.D. in Mechanical Engineering at Embry‑Riddle’s Daytona Beach Campus are focused heavily toward enabling and requiring the student to establish, complete and defend a program of original research.

-Because of its breadth, Mechanical Engineering graduates work in a number of different roles.
-And with an advanced degree, students gain a deeper understanding of designing and implementing electro-mechanical systems to fulfill industry needs, including aviation/aerospace, automotive, energy, manufacturing, and countless others.
+With this advanced degree, students gain a deeper understanding of mechanical engineering to fulfill industry needs, including aviation and aerospace, automotive, energy, manufacturing and countless others.

-Graduate students will have many professional networking experiences and may pursue an internship relevant to their area of focus.
+Graduate students typically have many professional networking experiences and may pursue an internship relevant to their area of focus.

 DETAILS